Ledum-OS/Building-an-Education-DAO-using-Celo-Blockchain-from-Scratch.md/README.md

 ## Introduction
 Blockchain technology has opened up new possibilities for decentralized finance, and smart contracts play a crucial role in making this possible.
 In this tutorial, we will be creating a simple Educational DAO contract on the Celo blockchain using Solidity and the Hardhat development framework.
 This contract will allow users to contribute educational content and earn on the Celo blockchain.

+First, it's helpful to understand what a **blockchain** is.
+A **blockchain** is a decentralized, digital ledger of transactions that is maintained by a network of computers, rather than a central authority.
+Each block in the chain contains a record of multiple transactions, which are validated and added to the chain through a process called "mining".
+Once a block has been added to the chain, it cannot be altered, making the blockchain a secure and tamper-proof way of storing data.

+**Smart contracts** are self-executing programs that run on a blockchain and automatically enforce the rules and agreements encoded in their code.
+They are a key component of decentralized applications (dApps), which are apps that run on a blockchain and are decentralized, meaning they are not controlled by a single entity.

 ### Learning Objective
 By the end of this tutorial, you will be able to:
 * Write and deploy a smart contract on the Celo blockchain using Solidity and Hardhat